• Skip to primary navigation

 After we got the dirt tilled up, we stretched out a long string that was attached to two wooden posts, from one end of the garden to the other.
 This was used to create a straight row.

 Then we had a garden seeder that we pushed down the row to make the planting go a lot faster.
-(If you do a lot of gardening one of these would probably be worth buying.
+(If you do a lot of gardening, a seeder would probably be worth buying.
 But my garden is a baby compared to what my mom had.)

 In March, we planted lettuce, spinach, radishes, peas, onions, potatoes, some early cabbages, etc. (that we covered with plastic milk jugs that had a hole cut in the bottom).
 Then after the danger of frost was past, we filled up the garden with everything else we wanted to grow.